Consensys/linea-token-list/docs/technical-processes.md

 #### Features

-- Triggered by pushes and pull requests to the main branch.
+- Triggered by pull requests to the main branch.
+- Executes unit tests.
 - Validates linea-goerli-token-shortlist.json against its JSON schema.
-- Executes unit tests.
+- Executes verifyMainnetShortlist.
+- Commit changes if changes are detected.

 #### Sequence diagram